Skip to main contentSkip to navigation

 Toshiba and legacy Hitachi/HGST drives use a different firmware architecture from Seagate & WD.
 The G-List (grown defect list) on these drives can reach a size that causes the firmware to crash during initialization; the drive spins up, clicks once or twice, then stops responding.

-PC-3000's Toshiba/Hitachi module uses the Active Utility reading channel, which bypasses the drive's native error handling & reads sectors directly through the read channel hardware.
+PC-3000's Toshiba/Hitachi module pairs with Data Extractor's "read from active PC-3000 utility" mode, which bypasses the drive's native error handling and reads sectors via Technological Mode through the read channel hardware.
 This is useful for drives where the firmware is functional enough to spin the platters & position the heads but not stable enough to process standard read commands.
 The virtual translator setup allows the technician to construct a temporary translator in RAM, avoiding the corrupted G-List entirely, and image the drive through Data Extractor.

 SMART Data Analysis: PC-3000 vs Consumer Tools